DataMinds-gr/dash-app-template/README.md

 This is a template project for creating web applications using Dash by Plotly.
 Dash is a powerful Python framework for building interactive web applications with ease.
 This template provides a basic structure to get you started quickly.

+The purpose of this project is to demonstrate different aspects of App Development using Dash by Plotly in an end-to-end manner.
+The project is structured in a way that it can be used as a template for creating new projects.

+> Use the final app as a reference / DEMO for presentation in prospect clients.

 ## Resources

 1. [Dash by Plotly](https://dash.plotly.com/)
 2. [Dash Mantine Components](https://www.dash-mantine-components.com/)
 3. [Structuring a large Dash application - best practices to follow](https://community.plotly.com/t/structuring-a-large-dash-application-best-practices-to-follow/62739)
 4. [Dash App Structure](https://github.com/bradley-erickson/dash-app-structure)

+---

+## Features

+1. How to structure a complex multipage Dash by Plotly App

+2. How to use **PyEnv + Poetry** for dependency management

+3. How to write and run tests using `pytest`

+4. How to use **Dash Mantine Components** and **CSS** to style a Dash App

+5. How to setup User Authenication

+6. How to setup and use a Database

+7. How to **Dockerize** the app and deploy to **GCP**

+8. How to setup CI/CD using **GitHub Actions**

+## Use cases

+The repository includes sample pages for the following uses cases:

+1. Analytics Dashboard
+2. Machine Learning Prediction UI
+3. Chatbot
+4. About Page
+5. Contact Page
+6. Notifications Functionality

 ---